 When cleaning our toilets, we have a tendency to forget the outside of the bowl, as our attention is drawn to the inside.
 Whilst the interior of the toilet does take most of the action, upon closer inspection you’ll find that limescale and dirt will also have built up on the outside, especially if it hasn’t been wiped down for some time.
 With that in mind your first mission is going to be getting that exterior looking spick and span!
 To get started you’re going to want to grab your white vinegar spray and, starting from the top, spray your way methodically down to the bottom.
 The diagram below will highlight the most important elements:

 Once your toilet has been completely covered you can start, from the top once again, wiping down all the areas you sprayed.
-You’ll notice with the help of the white vinegar all the built-up dirt comes off effortlessly, piece of cake!
-Believe it or not, that’s you done with step one!
+You’ll notice that with the help of the white vinegar all the built-up dirt comes off effortlessly.
+Piece of cake!
+Believe it or not, that’s done with step one!

 And on that note, if you do start to realise that your plumbing isn’t flowing quite like it used to, no need to sit back and wait for it to fail, take action!